 - Reaching out to dis-engaged and non-graduated students through our Graduation Specialist.

-- Promoting our school lunch program to students at home to ensure all are able to access food.
+- Promoting our school lunch program to students at school that the free lunch support for all continues this year.

 - Providing grocery and/or gas vouchers for our families in need.

-- Using the Principal’s checkbook fund to ensure students stay warm, clothed and fed during our remote learning time.
+- Using the Principal’s checkbook fund to ensure students stay warm, clothed, and fed during the holidays and through the year.

-- Using Common Sense Media during Homeroom to inform students about the proper use of all forms of Media in their lives.
+- Using Common Sense Media during monthly homeroom to inform students about the proper use of all forms of Media in their lives.

 - Continuing work around Equity in the Schoolhouse through training of staff.